• Skip to primary navigation

 How to Make the Sriracha Hoisin Dipping Sauce

 1. Saute the garlic.
-In a small saucepan, pour in 1 tablespoon of olive oil and saute the minced garlic on medium-high until lightly browned and fragrant.
+In a small saucepan, pour in 1 tbsp of olive oil and saute the minced garlic on medium-high until lightly browned and fragrant.

 2. Cook the hoisin sauce with water.
 Pour in the hoisin sauce, ¾ cup water in the saucepan, and stir until combined.

 3. Make cornstarch slurry.
-Mix the 4 teaspoon of cornstarch with the ¼ cup of water and then add to the saucepan and mix until thickened.
+Mix the 4 tsp of cornstarch with the 1/4 cup of water and then add to the saucepan and mix until thickened.

 4. Add sriracha and crushed peanuts.
 The amount of sriracha is totally up to you and how much spice you can handle.